How to Transform Your Financial Life

 In the beginning of their relationship, Becca and Sam kept their money separate.
 They were both earning and able to do what they needed and wanted to do.
 After having been together for eight years and married for three, Becca and her husband reached a standstill.
 Money just wasn’t flowing smoothly anymore.
 Therapy and coaching were not foreign concepts, so they hired a financial counselor.
 The work worked but the person didn’t, and they eventually found the right fit.

-Becca and Sam processed and gained awareness on the power dynamics in the relationship and committed to monthly money meetings where Becca’s main goal was to try and make it fun rather than being unfriendly, stubborn and business-like.
-Becca knew she needed to relax and help it be enjoyable rather than bringing tension and defensiveness to a potentially stressful and confrontational conversation.
-She did realize how lucky they were to have this conversation about how to spend their money.
+Becca and Sam processed and gained awareness on the power dynamics in their relationship and committed to monthly money meetings where Becca’s main goal was to try and make it fun rather than being unfriendly, stubborn and business-like.
+Becca knew she needed to relax and help it be enjoyable rather than bringing tension and defensiveness to the already potentially stressful, confrontational conversation.
+She did realize how lucky they were to be able to have this conversation about how to spend their money.

 They moved from LA to New York City for a promotion for Sam.
 Becca admits that she was still not only delusional with money, but also a highly sensitive individual.
 She insisted on having an extra bedroom and laundry in the apartment, a rarity for Manhattan.
 They ended up paying $1700 over their budget for a high end, brand new luxury apartment and, a few months later, Sam resigned.
 Since Becca was training rich and famous people, her magical thinking led her to believe they would just work it out.

-Fortunately, Sam was had always been aggressive with saving and had a fully funded Safety Net account with more than six months of living expenses set aside in cash.
-They were able to maintain their lifestyle for a few months before they were forced to face the numbers and downsize to a much smaller apartment in a less desirable location.
+Fortunately, Sam had always been aggressive with saving and had a fully funded Safety Net account with more than six months of living expenses set aside in cash.
+They were able to maintain their lifestyle for a few months before they were forced to downsize to a much smaller apartment in a less desirable location.
 Sam was focused on finding himself, studying marine biology for fun and considering applying to veterinarian school.
-They found out Becca was pregnant a few days after moving in to the new place.
+They found out Becca was pregnant a few days after moving into their new place.
 Sam quickly got reemployed forcing them to switch coasts again.
 To save money and figure out where they wanted to live, they landed at Sam’s mother’s house.
-Now they owned a house in LA, but Sam just knew the job was not right and not what he wanted to do.
+With help from his family, they were able to buy a house in LA, but Sam just knew the job was not right and not what he wanted to do.
 It was out of integrity for him to stay, so he again resigned.
 In the meantime, Becca was drastically ramping down her business in preparation for the baby and earning much less.
 They burned through savings.

 She was overspending on groceries alone by $1500/month when it all came to a screeching halt.
 Sam insisted that they work together to make some changes.
 With the help of their money coach, Becca was able to uncover two long-standing limiting beliefs.
 She completed the Klontz Money Script Inventory-|| and not only scored highest on Money Status but identified with the description, “Money Status seekers tend to link their self-worth with their net worth.
 They may prioritize outward displays of wealth, and as a result can be at risk of overspending.
 They may believe that if they live a virtuous life, the universe will take care of their financial needs.
 Many have grown up in lower socioeconomic environments and/or a household that prioritized the financial aspects of social standing.
 Those that score higher in the area of Money Status scale are more likely to overspend, gamble excessively, be financially dependent on others, and hide expenditures from their spouses.” – Financial Psychology Institute TM